-Whatever the events leading up to it, the next morning is always the same: a hangover that feels like someone beat you over the head with an aluminum bat.
+Let’s be real: a hangover that feels like someone beat you over the head with an aluminum bat.
+Then, when they were done with that, they started a jackhammer just outside your window for funsies.
 You’ve got the taste of vomit in the back of your throat, and when you finally open your eyes to the fresh hell that is the morning, you realize you have no damn clue where your phone is.
-The next few hours for you could feel like you’re attempting to scale the Wall with Jon Snow (especially if you were partying like a Lannister the night before), but thankfully there are some things you can do to make that climb back to humanity.
+The next few hours for you could feel like you’re attempting to scale The Wall with Jon Snow, but thankfully, there are some things you can do to make that climb back to humanity.

 Legend has it that hungover Mongolians brightened their mornings with pickled sheep eyes and tomato soup.
 Perhaps the idea was to get so sick from the remedy that you forget about your hangover (but hey, pickle juice and Bloody Marys are common go-tos, so maybe they were on to something).